Dreambound

 3. Other requirements - Some training providers and employers may require you to pass or present requirements, which include:

-• Background Check: Many employers require MAs to undergo a background check.
+• Background check: Many employers require MAs to undergo a background check.

-• Drug Screening: Your employer may also require you to undergo drug screening.
+• Drug screening: Your employer may also require you to undergo drug screening.

 • Immunizations: You may need to provide proof of certain immunizations, such as Hepatitis B.

-Where do MAs work?
+Where do Medical Assistants work?

 • Clinics,